 Continuing this excuse buster series of articles where I answer any and every excuse people make not to travel, this week I want to talk about something that is actually pretty important.
 Travel safety.

-The fear of crime or becoming the victim of a criminal act, actual physical danger or harm is actually a very real and frightening prospect for many people.
-The problem is when people use fear as an excuse not to travel, they don’t always base that fear on fact or reality.
+The fear of crime or becoming the victim of a criminal act, actual physical danger or harm when travelling is actually a very real and frightening prospect for many people, women in particular are statistically much more likely to feel this fear.
+I get it, it is a genuinely scary thought.
+The problem is when people use fear as an excuse not to travel, they don’t always base that fear on actual fact or reality.

 Fear begets fear, and that is what makes it so powerful.

 The mass media would have everyone believe that the world is an insane, dangerous place.
 According to popular belief, the world is full of extremists randomly setting off indiscriminate bombs, pirates and mercenaries ready to kidnap unprepared travellers around every corner, unstable regimes, religious fanatics and political riots that will put your life at risk and thieves and con artists who will take you for everything you have the second you step off that plane somewhere new.

 There is no relief from the dismal paradigm either.
 It seems like every time you pick up a newspaper or watch the news there are new reports about violence spreading through any given country or stories of horrific things happening to young backpackers abroad.

 Every time something terrible happens, it is blown out of all proportion by the mass media and gives the general public which gives them a wholly skewed perception of how safe it is to travel.